GCU Sexual Misconduct Policies

 • The Department of Spiritual Life on campus is available to address any spiritual needs or concerns.
 Call 855-GCU-LOPE to learn more.

-• Learning assistance is offered through our Academic and Career Excellence (ACE) Centers.
+• Learning assistance is offered through our Academic Centers for Excellence (ACE) Centers.

 GCU takes whatever measures necessary to create a safe environment for all students.
 During the course of the investigation and upon its completion, various measures may be taken by GCU in order to ensure the physical, mental and emotional well-being of students.
 You may request some of these measures be taken on your behalf, even if the university does not pursue a formal investigation; however, interim measures cannot be applied retroactively from the reporting date.
 These measures include, but are not limited to: